 Project Team

 This project began as two separate teams.
-After discussing the requirements, both teams felt that significant portions of the project were the same, so we merged the teams.
-This action will have significant impact on our risk and the project as a whole as communication needs to be much more structured and intentional.
-These concerns will be addressed in the respective sections.
-In spite of these potential problems, it allows us to engage more of our team with tasks they will be more comfortable in.
-Those who are software developers can focus on that aspect of the issue while those who are not can focus on the deployment strategies as well as take responsibility for non-developmental tasks rather than having to learn how to develop software.
+After discussing the requirements, both teams felt that significant portions of the project were the same, so the teams were merged.
+This merge will have a significant impact on our risk and the project as a whole, and these concerns will be further addressed in subsequent sections.
+In spite of these potential problems, merging teams allows us to engage more team members with tasks that they will be more comfortable with.
+Those who are software developers can focus on that aspect of the project while those who are not can focus on the deployment strategies and take responsibility for non-developmental tasks (rather than having to learn how to develop software).

-Deliverables and Milestones
+Milestones and Deliverables

-The project will produce the following deliverables.
+The following deliverables and milestones have been defined and are discussed further in subsequent sections.

-Project Deliverables and Milestones
+Project Milestones and Deliverables

 Statement of Work (2/14/2012)